Global Product Manager Salary Guide: Where Do PMs Earn the Most? (June 2026)

-Product Manager Salary Comparison: USA, UK, Canada, Australia
+A world map infographic comparing Product Manager salaries across the USA, UK, Canada, and Australia

 In the global tech economy, geography is the single biggest leverage point for your earning potential.

-This guide breaks down the salary landscape in the four major English-speaking tech hubs: the USA, UK, Canada, and Australia, helping you understand not just what you can earn, but how you get paid.
+This deep-dive guide breaks down the complex salary landscape in the four major English-speaking tech hubs: the USA, UK, Canada, and Australia.
+We'll help you understand not just what top companies are paying in 2026, but how those compensation packages are actually structured to help you maximize your career earnings.

-The following table compares the average total compensation (Base + Bonus) for Product Managers across three seniority levels.
+The following table compares the average total compensation (Base Salary + Annual Bonus) for Product Managers across three primary seniority levels.

-Note: All figures are approximate averages based on 2024-2025 data from Glassdoor, Levels.fyi, and regional salary reports.
-They are presented in local currency to reflect local purchasing power.
+Important Note: All figures presented below are approximate averages based on rigorous aggregation of 2025-2026 data from Glassdoor, Levels.fyi, and localized tech salary reports.
+They are presented in their respective local currencies to accurately reflect local market purchasing power.

 Associate PM (APM) $95,000 - $120,000 £40,000 - £55,000 $75,000 - $95,000 $90,000 - $110,000